Patient education: Genital warts in women (Beyond the Basics)

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Human papillomavirus (HPV) vaccine (The Basics)
+Patient education: Human papillomavirus (HPV) vaccine (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.